cognitionbox/cognitionbox/README.md

 ### Petra Language ###

 Petra, a new way to code Java and the first “Data-aware” programming language.
-Petra is a type-safe, general purpose, unique Petri-net / Workflow-net based embedded Java 8 DSL, that makes programming with state simple, safe and scalable.
+Petra is a type-safe, general purpose, embedded Java 8 DSL, that makes object-oriented, parallel, distributed programming simple, safe and scalable.

 https://github.com/cognitionbox/petra